 Admittedly, the group was slightly hesitant to try Soapwalla given the hand to armpit application.
 First, it did work well and stand up to our workouts.
 Second, it has a sweet, citrus-y scent that we loved.
 Third, we couldn't really get over the hand application, it's fine after a shower, but applying midday or on the go is a bit less ideal.

-Traditional creams are loaded with harmful chemicals such as parabens, sodium lauryl sulfate (SLS), synthetic colors & fragrances, and even formaldehyde to name a few.
+Traditional creams and oils are loaded with harmful chemicals such as parabens, sodium lauryl sulfate (SLS), synthetic colors & fragrances, and even formaldehyde to name a few.
 Many of these chemicals irritate skin and can cause allergic reactions and/or breakouts.
-So, if you're not already using facial oil, it's time.
+So, if you're not already using a clean facial oil, it's time.
 But won't oil make me break out?
 Quite the contrary.
 Many plant oils actually help your skin regulate oil production so you can kiss breakouts goodbye.
 Plus plant botanicals provide some of the best protection against signs of aging including reducing fine lines, evening skin tone and tightening skin.

 We tested dozens of facial oils over the last few months to find our top picks.
 We were looking for oils that produced tangible results (super smooth + even skin tone + feels great!), are made from plants (not chemicals), and are a great value for the price.
+If you have very dry skin, try putting on a clean moisturizer first followed by an oil.
+If you have oily skin, try replacing your moisturizer with one of these clean oils.

 Our second pick, Odacite's An Autumn on The World, is a great albeit expensive oil.
 We loved the way it felt on our skin, however, it is half the size of Naked + Thriving and more than double the cost ($149).
 Our other qualm is that while this is touted as a "clean" oil, it does not have certified organic or natural ingredients.